For comprehensive details of the job share scheme, refer to Chapter 8 of Circular 0054/2019, published 1 September 2019.

 What is this arrangement?

-The rules for parental leave are set out in circular 54/2019, chapter five.
-If a teacher has children under thirteen, they may have parental leave to take.
+The rules for parental leave are set out in Circular 0054/2019, chapter five.
+If a teacher has children under 13, they may have parental leave to take.
 This must be requested in minimum blocks of seven days.

 Some teachers apply to take their parental leave every second week, creating an arrangement akin to undertaking a job share.